Change Point Detection of Events in Molecular Simulations using dupin: Results

-For each window position, we take the average loss as our one-dimensional signal (here, the zero-one loss).
-Event detection can then be performed along this single dimension, using, for example, a simple mean-shift (see \suppref{sec:cpd}) or linear cost function.
-Figure~\ref{fig:ml-window} shows a graphical depiction of the dimensionality reduction implemented in \pkg{dupin}.
 Other schemes and algorithms for dimensionality reduction such as principal component analysis (PCA), uniform manifold approximation and projection (UMAP)~\cite{mcinnes.etal2020}, etc.\ can be used to reduce the number of features into a few information-dense dimensions as well.

 Signal filtering is commonly used for smoothing a signal and is similar to the \textit{mapping} step in the data generation stage.
 Here, the completed signal is transformed along the temporal dimension into a new signal.
 Signal filtering is commonly used for smoothing a signal. \pkg{dupin} has a rolling mean signal filter, which smooths noise by averaging the signal across neighboring frames.
 Other signal filters are available in packages like SciPy and can be used easily with \pkg{dupin}.